TateLiang/FortuneSwift/README.md

 - `incidentSite` is `nil` if it is an edge on the exterior border of the bounding rectangle.
 - `walk()` outputs an ring of the `HalfEdges` defining the cell, or `nil` if the edges don't form a ring (should not happen)

+## Details

+##### Problem Definition
+A voronoi diagram is a tesselation of cells in a plane, representing the points closest to a particular point.
+For each voronoi "site", its region is defined as the points closer to it than any other site.
+Voronoi diagrams are also dual-graphs of the Delaunay triangulation, where each edge of the Voronoi diagram corresponds to an adjacent edge in the Delaunay triangulation between the two incident points.
+Voronoi diagrams have a variety of applications including in Astronomy, Art, Biology, Robotics, and Physics.

+##### Algorithm
+[Fortune's Algorithm](https://en.wikipedia.org/wiki/Fortune%27s_algorithm) is a sweep line algorithm in computational geometry.
+Like problems such as convex hulls or segment intersection, an event queue is maintained through a priority queue data structure.
+Fortune's Algorithm makes use of a binary search tree to also maintain a "beach line", representing the currently known cells based on the location of the sweep line.
+At the end of the algorithm, the infinite edges can be bounded by a polygon, in this case, a rectangle.

 ## Issues

 - Points outside of the bounding box will still effect the voronoi diagram, as the box simply bounds all of the infinite edges.
 - The algorithm does not work with the edge case where all points are collinear.
 - The algorithm does not work with the edge case where there are multiple sites at the same location.